AEGISEDGE/ASTM/README.md

 'corpus_obj.bin': Preprocessed 20NewsGroup binary corpus for rapid load and training.

+---

 Run:

+Download the word embedding file form the link given in "embedding_dir/download_link.md".
+Then u can run the model by:

 	python run.py --topics 50 --batch-size=64 --lr=1e-4 --coel=0.1 --coea=5.0 --topk=10